 Her name lives on in New Zealand and elsewhere.
 Mt.
 Tinsley stands in the Kepler Range in Fiordland.
-(The Kepler range is named after famous astronomy, Johannes Kepler.)
+(The Kepler range is named after famous astronomer, Johannes Kepler.)

 Asteroid 3087, discovered at Mt.
 John Observatory above Lake Tekapo, is named after her.
-Canterbury University has the Beatrice Tinsley Institute, and a street in Auckland (adjacent to other space-related names, William Pickering and Sally Ride).
+Canterbury University has the Beatrice Tinsley Institute, and her name is honoured in a street in Auckland (adjacent to other space-related names, William Pickering and Sally Ride).

 She was also the inspiration for a 2005 play Bright star by Stuart Hoar.
 (Directed by Susan Wilson.)

 There are at least three biographies of Beatrice Tinsley for those who wish to read more.
 (The fourth listed there is about winners of the prize that holds her name.)
 One of the biographies is by Cate Catley, who wrote the article that I learnt of her; another is by her father.
 She also is covered in The Book of New Zealand Women / Ko Kui Ma Te Kaupapa, now out of print.

 Dr Meghan Gray, an astronomer from the University of Nottingham, spoke about Beatrice Tinsley on Ada Lovelace Day –